Byron/termbook/doc/src/cli/installation.md

-`termbook` is a minimal clone of the `mdbook` command-line tool, and will only be required to build the final version of your book as it adds the required [`mdbook` preprocessor][mdbook-preprocessor].
+`termbook` is a minimal clone of the `mdbook` command-line tool, and will only be required to build the final version of your book as it adds the needed [`mdbook` preprocessor][mdbook-preprocessor].

 [mdbook-preprocessor]: https://rust-lang-nursery.github.io/mdBook/for_developers/preprocessors.html